edazpotato/Micro/backend/README.md

 ### Envfile

 The `epoch` variable in the `.env` file is used for telling the server the date it should use for generating snowflakes (uuids, basically).
 It can be today at right now, if needed.
+In production, the epoch used is `1591963201000`.
 It is formatted in unixtime.
 You can convert human time to unixtime [here](https://www.vultr.com/resources/unix-time-calculator/)